Rhaphidophora Tetrasperma is also known as mini monstera because of the similarity in the shape of the leaves.

 Many people make the mistake of planting rhaphidophora tetrasperma in a potting soil that is ideal for philodendron or monstera plants.
 While you may have success growing the tetrasperma this way, you are better off mixing your own medium for growing these plants.

 It is important to always remember how the rhaphidophora tetrasperma grows in nature.
 It is an aerial plant that doesn’t grow in soil.
 Instead, it sprouts from areas where decomposing detritus provides a nutrient-rich environment.
-Roots are typically delicate and small, but may sprout from vines as the plant climbs.
+Roots are typically delicate and small but may sprout from vines as the plant climbs.

 The ideal soil for rhaphidophora tetrasperma is light, airy, and nutrient-rich.
-The best way to make the perfect potting soil for these plants is to mix equal parts sphagnum moss, peat moss, perlite or pumice, potting soil and activated charcoal.
+The best way to make the perfect potting soil for these plants is to mix equal parts sphagnum moss, peat moss, perlite or pumice, potting soil, and activated charcoal.
 The mix should drain very well while providing the proper nutrients for the plant.
-It is key that you avoid any soil that compacts easily or drain well.
+It is key that you avoid any soil that compacts easily or drains well.

 These plants benefit from regular feeding during the growing season.
 You will have the most success using a very mild liquid fertilizer for house plants.
 It is always a good idea to dilute the fertilizer to half strength before feeding your plant.
 Fertilize every two or three weeks during spring and summer to encourage the rhaphidophora tetrasperma to grow quickly.

 It is important that you monitor your plant carefully when giving fertilizer.
 The rhaphidophora tetrasperma has delicate, sensitive roots that are easy to burn by overdoing fertilizer.
-You’ll have the best success taking it easy on fertilizer.
+You’ll have the best success taking it easy on the fertilizer.